matamata/appback-phonegap-plugin/README.md

 ## Supported Platforms

 To use this plugin you must be running at least Phonegap/Cordova 2.9.
-Newer versions have not been tested but may also work.
 This plugin should be compatible with all mobile OS platforms supported by Phonegap.

 ## Installation and Use